-Sudden Infant Death Syndrome (SIDS) is a major cause of death in infants from one month to one year of age.
+Sudden Infant Death Syndrome (SIDS) is a major cause of death in infants.
+Pregnant women, new parents, and caretakers receive literature and preventive counseling on how to reduce the risk of SIDS, including strategies to create a safe sleep environment and the importance of not exposing babies to second-hand smoke.
 County health department staff contact families who have experienced a death due to SIDS (by mail, telephone, or visit) to offer support, counseling, and referral to appropriate services.
-Parents, caretakers, and pregnant women receive literature and counseling regarding activities to reduce the risk of SIDS.